 If you double the recipe, be sure to make two pancakes rather than one big one – if you try to pack too much into the pan at once and make them overly thick, they won’t have the same pleasing texture.

-Low Carb Celeriac, Bacon & Parmesan Rosti
+Keto Celery Root, Bacon & Parmesan Rosti Video

 You should also check out the Cookbooks Page to download your copy of The Gluten Free Low Carber and any or all of my Ezines!
 I’m running a special of all five (over 150 recipes!) for just $19.99 – or you can get them piecemeal if you already have some of them and just want to complete your collection!